AndyPetkov/Invitation-date/README.md

 ## Overview

-**Date-invitation** is a simple and playful project that adds a twist to the typical decision-making process.
+**Invitation-date** is a simple and playful project that adds a twist to the typical decision-making process.
 This project allows users to invite their friends to go out through a web interface.
 The catch?
 Saying "NO" becomes a bit challenging and amusing!

 ## Technologies Used